multi-objective/moocore/python/doc/source/index.rst

    :width: 49%

 The following plots compare the speed of finding nondominated solutions, equivalent to :func:`moocore.is_nondominated`, in 2D and 3D.
-As the plots show, `moocore`_ is nearly 100 times faster in 2D and 1000 times faster in 3D than the other packages.
-Here, `pymoo`_ quickly becomes even slower than `BoTorch`_.
+As the plots show, `moocore`_ is more than 100 times faster in 2D and 3D than the other packages.

 |pic3| |pic4|